 \Heptacom\HeptaConnect\Storage\Base\Contract\Action\Identity\IdentityPersistActionInterfaceused to update mappings on existing mapping nodes

 \Heptacom\HeptaConnect\Storage\Base\Contract\Action\IdentityRedirect\IdentityRedirectCreateActionInterfaceused to create identity redirects to connect multiple mappings on one portal node to a single mapping on a different portal node

 These service can save mappings to the storage and find a counterpart of a mapping for another PortalNode.
 This is done after an identifier has been set on an entity by a receiver.

 The process of finding a counterpart of a mapping for another PortalNode is called reflecting.
 The

-\Heptacom\HeptaConnect\Storage\Base\Contract\Action\Identity\IdentityReflectActionInterface will check, if the provided entities have known mappings in the management storage.
+\Heptacom\HeptaConnect\Storage\Base\Contract\Action\Identity\IdentityReflectActionInterface will check, if the provided entities have known mappings or identity redirects in the management storage.
 Afterwards the service checks, if a reference mapping for the requested PortalNode already exists and assigns it.